Redninja106/BlockGFX/README.md

 With this approach, recentering the player just is just updating some tile mappings.
 Without it, I'd have to move hundreds of 16kb chunks around in a texture (and reupload the whole thing each time).

-My last experiment was sampling rays to make reflections.
-Another simple one, I all do is reflect the direction from the camera to the pixel pos across the face's normal and sample a ray!
+My last experiment was casting rays to for reflections.
+Another simple one, all I needed to do is reflect the vector from the camera to the pixel across its normal.
+Easy reflections!

 ![image](https://github.com/Redninja106/BlockGFX/assets/45476006/e79424f9-1ca5-40d7-9201-d12bd9cabf65)